Characters: One Piece: The Four Emperors

 - There may be more than this to why he has that name, "The Strongest Creature" meaning he himself must have a powerful Zoan or at least not completely human.

 - Bigger Bad: He was originally this during the Thriller Bark Arc, as it was his actions that were responsible for making Moriah the villain he had become.
 He's also been this for much of the conflict since the Straw Hats entered the New World (after Fishman Island), as both Caesar and Doflamingo, the two most prevalent antagonists post timeskip have both been working for him, thus making him the driving antagonistic force of the saga thus far.
-However, as the story progresses, a battle with him seems inevitable: it's likely this'll make him the outright Big Bad of the Pirate Alliance Saga, as opposed to the Bigger Bad of it's conflict.
+However, as the story progresses, a battle with him seems inevitable: Trafalgar Law is determined to piss him off so much that Kaido'll have to step in personally.

 - Doom Magnet: Every time he's mentioned, something bad will happen (or is happening).